-Technical writers need to be aware of the differences between the behavior and the norms, beliefs and values of specific cultural.
-According to Edward T. Hall and Mildred Reed Hall, In Understanding Cultural Differences, each culture operates according to its own rules (1990, pp. 3-4).
+Technical writers need to be aware of the differences between the behavior and the norms, beliefs and values of specific cultures.
+According to Edward T. Hall and Mildred Reed Hall, Understanding Cultural Differences, each culture according to its own rules (1990, pp. 3-4).
 Hall and Hall add that problems occur when members of one culture apply the rules to another culture (1990, pp. 3-4).
-To communicate effectively with other cultures, the technical writer needs to not only be aware of rules governing behaviors that can be observed but also of the not-so-obvious rules that govern the norms, beliefs, and values of the people of a culture.
+To communicate effectively with other cultures, the technical writer needs to not only be aware of rules governing behaviors that can be observed but also of the notso-obvious rules that govern the norms, beliefs, and values of the people of a culture.
 The invisible rules of a culture dramatically impact the acceptance of ideas, plans, and strategies.
+The Cultural illustrates patterns of world communication. showing indicators of Institutional Culture (the obvious behavior of a culture), which can be clearly seen as the tip of the iceberg, and People Culture (the norms, beliefs and values of a culture), which cannot be seen and which are the barriers to successful communication.